hariharihi/Python_tutorial_programmers/README.md

-# Python_Basic
+# Python_tutorial_programmers
-Learning the basic concept of Python
+Coding test based on the basic concepts from 'Python_tutorial'